tekbe/wallet-tools/README.md

 ### Backup

 You can choose to keep the memnonic (and, if used, the seed passphrase) as the only wallet backup: Keep the sheet of paper with the mnemonic, close the wallet in bitcoin-qt and remove the wallet file with the private keys from disk.
+To physically delete the wallet file and preclude restoration from disk use `shred -u wallet.dat`.

 With the btc addresses you generated before you are able to receive funds into this cold (paper) wallet.